epistrephein/blog.epistrephe.in/_posts/2016-09-14-youtube-rss-dl.md

 }
 ```

-We can also declare a costant that will store the base url for the feed.
+We can also declare a constant that will store the base url for the feed.

 ```ruby
 RSS_BASE_URL = 'https://www.youtube.com/feeds/videos.xml?channel_id='